-Unlike other islands in Maine, Mongehan has a uniquely high influx of tourists on day trips in the summer months.
-They receive more day trip visitors in July and August than any other unbridged island in Maine.
+Monhegan has a high influx of tourists on daytrips in the summer months, especially in July and August.
 This allows for their seasonal businesses to thrive, despite a very small year-round and summer population (around 69 year-round residents and 105 summer residents).
 However, this means the current pandemic is putting these businesses in a vulnerable position for the upcoming summer.

 La Nef Chocolate is located on Monhegan.
 For the most part, they have been able to rely on visitors to the island as the main source of purchasing power.
 The few inns and shops on the island stock La Nef's chocolate, making sure one cannot miss the opportunity to buy the chocolate while on island.
 Unfortunately, as summer approaches with the likelihood of being nothing like past summers, the businesses on Monhegan have had to reassess.